gmaccario/vuesquare/README.md

 ## Getting started
 * Clone the repository to create a local copy on your computer and set up a virtual host to visit VueSquare via browser.
+* Launch composer dump-autoload to regenerate the list of all classes that need to be included in the project
-* Open conf/config.php and put your [Foursquare Client ID and Client Secret keys](https://developer.foursquare.com/docs/api).
+* Open conf/config.php and put your [Foursquare Client ID and Client Secret keys](https://developer.foursquare.com/docs/api)
+* Set up a virtual host (optional)
 * Open VueSquare via browser.

 ## Beneath the surface